Free note identification game for all platforms and devices

 Game #4: Individual student game with multiple computers or iPads

 If you have access to multiple devices, students can play individually.
-Scores can’t be saved for each student, but you can take a screenshot of the iPad/tablet screen or the computer screen or simply record the results on the printable score card I’ve provided in the downloads section.
+The app does not save scores each individual student, but you can take a screenshot of the iPad/tablet screen or the computer screen or simply record the results on the printable score card I’ve provided in the downloads section.

 1. Launch the game.
 Two windows will open – the game and a small Test MIDI window

 2. Choose your instrument from the drop-down menu

 3. Select the range of notes to be tested